 - the Royal Flying Corps

 Many of the unit war diaries in series WO 95 have been digitised.
 For more information and instructions on how to search, see our guide to British Army war diaries 1914-1922.

 Alternatively, use our catalogue to search the entire collection, including those diaries that have not been digitised.
 Use all or part of the regiment or unit name and battalion number (15, not 15th) as keywords, restricting your search to reference WO 95.

 If you can't find the diary you're looking for in WO 95, try a search in WO 154, a series containing information on courts martial extracted from WO 95.

 In most cases, there are copies of diaries with the regiments themselves or in regimental museums.
-Use the ARCHON Directory to find a regimental museum.
+Use Find an archive to find a regimental museum.

 4.2 Royal Flying Corps

 Search our catalogue, searching within AIR 20 or AIR 1, for Royal Flying Corps unit war diaries.
 Your search terms should take one of the following formats: